Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

-where $(Z_1,Z_2)$ are distributed as a bivariate GEV with unit-Fr\'echet margins, $z_j^\star=\sum_{i=1}^M (1+\gamma_{i,j}(y_j^\star-\mu_{i,j})/\sigma_{i,j})^{1/\gamma_{i,j}}$ with $j=1,2$ and $B(x\mid a,b)$, $x[0,1]$, denotes the distribution function of a Beta random variable with shape parameters $a,b>0$ \citep[see][for details]{marcon2016}.
+where $(Z_1,Z_2)$ are distributed as a bivariate GEV with unit-Fr\'echet margins, $z_j^\star=\sum_{i=1}^M \{1+\gamma_{i,j}(y_j^\star-\mu_{i,j})/\sigma_{i,j}\}^{1/\gamma_{i,j}}$ with $j=1,2$ and $\mathrm{B}(x\mid a,b)$, $x\in[0,1]$, denotes the distribution function of a beta random variable with shape parameters $a,b>0$ \citep[see][for details]{marcon2016}.\\

-We show the utility of the methodology by analyzing the joint extremal behavior of log-returns of exchange rates between Pound Sterling and U.S. Dollar (GBP/USD), and Pound Sterling and Japanese Yen (GBP/JPY).
-The data is available as \code{logReturns} and consists of the monthly maxima of daily log-returns exchange rates from March 1991 to December 2014 ($286$ observations).
+\textbf{Application}.
+We show the utility of the methodology by analyzing the joint extremal behavior of log-returns of exchange rates between Great British Pound and U.S. Dollar (GBP/USD), and Great British Pound and Japanese Yen (GBP/JPY).
+The data are available as \code{logReturns} and consists of the monthly maxima of daily log-returns exchange rates from March 1991 to December 2014 ($286$ observations).
 Exchange rates are \code{\$USD} and \code{\$JPY}, while \code{\$date\_USD} and \code{\$date\_JPY} are the date when the monthly maxima was attained.
-Running line 1-11 of listing~\ref{lst:sec242} loads the data and removes the trend and seasonality from each maxima series using the \code{ts()} and \code{stl()} functions from the \pkg{stats} package.
+The following command lines load the data and remove the trend and seasonality from each maxima series using the \code{ts()} and \code{stl()} functions from the \pkg{stats} package. \begin{CodeChunk} \begin{CodeInput} R> data(logReturns, package = "ExtremalDep")